RPitta/NeighborhoodSimulator/README.md

 * Relationships between minority and non-minority (for example, between transgender/cisgender or mono/poly, can only happen if the non-minority person is liberal)

 NEIGHBORHOOD
+* Located a bit far from the city, so neighbors will be friendlier/closer to each other than they normally would be if they lived in a large city.
+* Its location will likely be New Jersey, as very few other US states allow legal consanguinamory.
 * Neighbors can date each other, become friends, enemies, or neutral (by default).
 Will depend on age, personality and other traits.
 * If two kids from two different households become friends, there's a good chance that their parents will also become friends.
 * If two households do not stand each other and their kids become friends/lovers, the families may oppose it (and either succeed in breaking them up, or fail and either learn to accept the relationship or watch them move out)
 * Neighbors may attend one another's weddings/funerals and may react to one another's life choices.
 Neighbors who are friends can do activities together if shared hobbies such as tennis competitions or going to their community-shared swimming pool.
 * Two neighbors from different households who are single and are friends, can choose to live together in the same apartment.
 They will be added to each other's family list if they remain single and living together throughout the years.

+PERSONALITY AND HOBBIES
+Personality traits (neighborhood)
+* Friendly - persons with this trait will easily befriend other friendly neighbors
+* Loner - persons with this trait will generally stay neutral / not befriend other neighbors (exceptions may occur)
+* Mean - persons with this trait are often nosy and nasty and might have enemies within the neighborhood Hobbies (neighborhood):
+* Tennis
+* Soccer
+* Swimming
+* Working on the community garden
+* Picnic

 PENDING TO BE IMPLEMENTED: